 Be sure to estimate your health and dependent care expenses carefully.
 According to federal law, except as provided below you lose any money left in your FSAs at the end of the calendar year.
 However, you do have until March 31 of the next calendar year to submit a claim form for any expenses incurred during the previous year that were not paid for with a debit card.
-After that time, any remaining money is lost.
+If you terminate employment during the calendar year, you must submit a claim form for expenses incurred before you terminate (that were not paid for with a debit card) within 90 days after you terminate.
+After those deadlines, any remaining money is lost.